 Majestic doesn’t even begin to describe the beauty of Monica Meadows.
-A high alpine wonderland with wildflower filled meadows, delicate larch trees, crystal clear lakes and endless vistas of immense glaciers and jagged peaks, it’s undoubtedly one of the most spectacular places in British Columbia.
+This high alpine wonderland featuring wildflower filled meadows, delicate larch trees, crystal clear lakes and endless vistas of immense glaciers and jagged peaks, is one of the most spectacular places in British Columbia.

 And amazingly, Monica Meadows is accessed by a relatively short, straightforward hike.
 The only ‘catch,’ if there is one, is the drive to the trailhead.